OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ## Intercepting Traffic from the App Process

-Depending on your goal while testing the app, sometimes it is enough to monitor the traffic before it reaches the network layer or once it arrives to the app.
+Depending on your goal while testing the app, sometimes it is enough to monitor the traffic before it reaches the network layer or when the responses are received in the app.

 You don't need to deploy a fully fledged MITM attack if you simply want to know if a certain piece of sensitive data is being transmitted to the network.
 In this case you wouldn't even have to bypass pinning, if implemented.
 You just have to hook the right functions, e.g. `SSL_write` and `SSL_read` from openssl.